cmspeedrunner/zenith/README.md

 ourl - this is the open url function and will open <br>
 EG: <b>ourl['https://google.com']<br></b>

-pass - this is the pass function and allows you to pass commands to the command line and allows you to control the system from Zip, you can even run python in it!<br>
+pass - this is the pass function and allows you to pass commands to the command line and allows you to control the system from Zenith, you can even run python in it!<br>
 EG: <b>pass['shutdown /i']<br></b>

 dfil - this is the delete file function and allows you to delete any file<br>